‘Class, today we’re going to make some cheese and have a cheese tasting.’

 I need bottles of sour milk for my lesson to show how curds from curdled milk make cheese.
 Old, half empty milk bottles lurk around the school, stashed in places where teachers hide, drink tea, smoke and escape from being caught to cover lessons or do extra break or lunch duties.
 Some sour milk might be months old so I don’t choose bottles that look greenly gangrenous.
-I should make fresh curds by squirting Jif lemon juice into fresh milk but last night was a much needed wine bar date and I’ve got no milk and my yellow Jif lemon is empty.
+I should make fresh curds by squirting Jif lemon juice into fresh milk but last night was a much needed wine bar date and I’ve got no milk and my yellow, plastic Jif lemon is empty.

 They’re round my table and ready to start.

 ‘How do you think people found out how to make cheese?’

 ‘No, Kevin, don’t be daft.
 Cheese making is a very ancient process.’

 Kevin hasn’t been to my lessons for ages.
 The relief of having a class without Kevin is enormous.
 The rest of us can get on and don’t have to watch for Kevin’s angry outbursts or wanderings around the room, picking at other people’s food.
 This must be his first day back after his recent suspension, but he’s not subdued, and he could make this lesson tough going.

 I’m into my legends about food.
 The ‘did you knows’ and ‘you’ll never believe this’ type of storytelling that maybe helps them remember the lesson and gets them settled, just like nursery school children.